What are the main differences between complementary and alternative medicine and conventional medicine?

 Research into complementary and alternative medicine is continuing all the time.
 We previously gathered research for two detailed authoritative reports on the following subjects:

-- complementary and alternative medicines for rheumatoid arthritis, osteoarthritis and fibromyalgia, which looks at compounds that are taken by mouth and applied to the skin
+- Our Complementary and alternative medicines for rheumatoid arthritis, osteoarthritis and fibromyalgia (PDF 1.4 MB) looks at compounds that are taken by mouth and applied to the skin.

-- complementary and alternative therapies for rheumatoid arthritis, osteoarthritis, fibromyalgia and lower back pain, which looks at treatments delivered by complementary therapists, such as acupuncture, meditation and yoga.
+- Our Complementary and alternative therapies for rheumatoid arthritis, osteoarthritis, fibromyalgia and lower back pain (PDF 2.3 MB) looks at treatments delivered by complementary therapists, such as acupuncture, meditation and yoga.

 In the reports the complementary and alternative treatments were scored an effectiveness rating between 1 (lowest) to 5 (highest).
 The treatments were also categorised according to their safety.